DianaHrysh/kottans-frontend/README.md

 # kottans-frontend

 ## Git Basics
 That was an interesting introduction to git-adventure.
-I finished the first and second weeks of Introduction to Git And GitHub bt Google.
+I finished the 1st and 2nd weeks of Introduction to Git And GitHub by Google.
 I also like interactive levels on learngitbranching.js.org .
 It really helps to understand how things work properly.
 However, I decided to make a pull-request only after 2.
 VCS (hello gitty), GitHub, and Collaboration due to my lack of knowledge of how to do this.

 ## Linux CLI, and HTTP